-The core components of the BGS·SIGMA system (observation points, photographs, sketches, samples and comments) apply to most areas of digital data capture, and integrating custom requirements into the system can be carried out within the BGS by our team of specialist developers.
+The core components of the BGS·SIGMA system (observation points; photographs; sketches; samples; comments) apply to most areas of digital data capture and integrating custom requirements into the system can be carried out by our team of specialist developers.

-BGS·SIGMAv2015 is a free download via the form below, and is available to anyone who wishes to use it.
-However, if you require help in implementing the system within your organisation we can assist in the following ways:
+BGS·SIGMAv2015 is available as a free download to anyone who wishes to use it.
+If you require help in implementing the system within your organisation we can assist.

-- Training: standard or customised training courses to suite your organisation.
+- We offer standard or customised training courses to suit your organisation.

-- Customised data-entry requirements: BGS developers can design, develop and integrate new data entry modules specific to your organisation’s needs.
+- Our developers can design, develop and integrate new, customised data entry modules specific to your organisation’s needs.

-- Our digital data solutions experts can assist in integrating BGSSIGMA into your existing digital workflow or help in designing a new workflow.
+- Our digital data solutions experts can assist in integrating BGS·SIGMA into your existing digital workflow or help you design a new workflow.

-- Advice on modifying the system to utilise dictionaries and symbology specific to your organisation or country.
+- We can advise on modifying the system to utilise dictionaries and symbology specific to your organisation or country.

-- Migration of data collected in previous versions of BGSSIGMA (versions 2012 and earlier)
+- We can help to migrate data collected in previous versions of BGS·SIGMA (versions 2012 and earlier).

 BGS·SIGMAv2015 is available free for use by commercial and non-commercial organisations.